What is Fragile X?

 - So that carriers and those affected receive the most appropriate treatment and therapy.

-- Children are mis-diagnosed with Autism, Aspergers or other conditions rather than Fragile X.
+- So that children are not mis-diagnosed with Autism, Aspergers or other conditions rather than Fragile X.

 - Men are mis-diagnosed with Parkinson’s Disease rather than as a Fragile X carrier suffering from FXTAS.